alanwakeddd/pokemon/README.md

 - Create an array of number of PCs for test (2 to the minimum number we just found) and an array of Gamma.<br/>
 - In the for loops of PC for test and Gamma for test, fit PCA on training data and SVD on transformed training data in each iteration and find the parameters which make the best accuracy <br/>

-Limitation: large dimension of almost 70,000 features but only 1,000 data points.
+<p>Limitation: large dimension of almost 70,000 features but only 1,000 data points.
 PCA works as “feature selection” that gets rid of noises or correlations inside an image before applying any classifier.
-It does not work well in this case because some weird images (i.e.: pokemon on a T-shirt) are hard to detect. <br />
+It does not work well in this case because some weird images (i.e.: pokemon on a T-shirt) are hard to detect. <br /></p>

 Results: <br />
 ![alt text](pca2.png) <br />